 We know how terribly hard it can be to focus on your work when you aren’t in office.
 When you’re away from office, your boss and your colleagues, it’s harder than ever to concentrate and keep the faith that what you do, matters.
-Productivity hacks are one things, but the freedom of being in the comfort of your own home, wearing, eating and doing whatever you want whenever you want to, offers pure, unadulterated distractions which are a whole other ballgame, one that can throw you off yours.
+Productivity hacks are one thing, but the freedom of being in the comfort of your own home, wearing, eating and doing whatever you want whenever you want to, offers pure, unadulterated distractions which are a whole other ballgame of wanton wastage, one that can throw you off of yours.

-Not only are freelancing and working-from-home becoming commonplace practices, there are also a number of transitional phases in a company’s life cycle (a startup, say) when a few days of work from home are imposed on you, for instance when your founders are off meeting potential investors or looking for a new office or when your work WiFi isn’t working.
+Not only are freelancing and work-from-home becoming commonplace practices, there are also a number of transitional phases in a company’s life cycle (a startup, say) when a few days of work from home are imposed on you, for instance when your founders are off meeting potential investors, looking for a new office, when your work WiFi isn’t working or when you’re feeling unwell.
 There are also a number of startups that function entirely out of office.
 In such situations, it’s absolutely crucial you don’t let your productivity drop.
 But how do you keep it up and running with no one to monitor you?

 Here are 5 small things to keep in mind the next time you’re on call on your sofa:

-Think back to the first time you saw your job description, or even any busy day in the recent past; think of how much of a challenge it seemed for you to be able to complete the tasks laid out for you.
+When you’re feeling lazy or suspiciously calm, think back to the first time you saw your job description, or even any busy day in the recent past; think of how much of a challenge it seemed for you to be able to complete the tasks laid out for you.
 How is possible that you’ve completely run out of things to do?
-You and your tasks and responsibility still fit into a big picture, and for everything you don’t do- every hot lead you let freeze, every supplier you don’t send a Christmas card to, every blog post you forget to post- there are a number of consequences that were supposed to occur, that now will not.
+You, your tasks and your responsibilities still fit into a bigger picture, and for everything you don’t do- every hot lead you let freeze, every supplier you don’t send a Christmas card to, every blog post you forget to post- there are a number of consequences that were supposed to occur, that now will not.
 Your lack of action just nipped an entire chain of reactions in the bud, and that chain was the daily and and evergreen success of your company, your department, and you.

 Read more ›